BSC 1309 - Human Biology: Structure and Function

 Hours: 4

 Cell Biology - Four semester hours (3 lec/ 3 lab) This course is intended for biology and pre-professional majors with a solid understanding of general biology and general chemistry.
 This course covers the chemical nature of the cell.
 It deals with the variety of chemicals found in cells as well as the subcellular structures and components.
 It includes an extensive review of enzymes, cell membranes and transport, cell signalling, motility of cells and within cells, and extracellular adhesion and signals.
 The regulation, chemical synthesis, and transport of both RNA and proteins are also covered.
-Prerequisites: A minimum grade of C is required in the following prerequisite courses: BSC 1406, BSC 1407, and CHEM 1311 or 1411, and CHEM 1412 or CHEM 1312.
+Prerequisites: A minimum grade of C is required in the following prerequisite courses: BSC 1407, and CHEM 1312, a grade of "C" or more must be earned in the course.

 BSC 304 - Genetics